Be Prepared

 - Upon verification, Smart911 will deliver your Safety Profile to 9-1-1 answering centers.

 Dodge County will also use this system to send emergency notifications such as drinking water contamination, missing persons or hazardous conditions and non-emergency notifications.
+When you create or upload your Smart911 profile, that information automatically becomes available to dispatch and also supports the accuracy of alerts sent through our RAVE local emergency alerting system.

 With Smart911, individuals can link both home and work addresses to mobile phones which can be passed on to responders in the field for a more detailed, rapid response.
 Additional information including pets in the home, vehicle details in the event of an accident and even emergency contacts can all be included in a Safety Profile.